Gavpherk/Wizard101LuaCommandExecution/README.md

 The game knows when your wad is corrupt and crashes when you try to continue with the tutorial, this is why I had to build it into the SkipTutorial() function and thus being one of only vulnerable positions to inject.

 I would use a VPN, Mac Spoofer, and a HWID spoof doing this as it seems they've at least banned my Mac and IP after doing this on so many accounts to run my tests.
-Ideally practice in a VM.
+Ideally practice in a VM running a VPN.